albertz/music-player/README.md

 * main function: search
 * should be fast and optional for playback, i.e. music can be played even when the database is currently not ready for some reason
-* file-entries located on the local filesystem which don't exist anymore should automatically be deleted
-* file-entries located on a network filesystem which is not mounted should be marked as currently-not-available
-* file-entries located on a network filesystem which is mounted which don't exist anymore should automatically be deleted
 * should automatically be filled by a filesystem directory
 * import like-state from local players like iTunes and also online services like Last.fm